 Configure Redis for WordPress on cPanel

 Configuring the Redis object cache on cPanel is the easiest method.
-If you are using any VPS or Dedicated hosting with cPanel, or most shared hosting comes with cPanel for giving better user experiences.
+If you are using any VPS or Dedicated hosting with cPanel, most shared hosting comes with cPanel for giving better user experiences.

 Step – 1.
 Login cPanel and Find “Select PHP Version”

-When you logged in cPanel dashboard (Hosting Dashboard), scroll down or search “Select PHP Version” click on it, and it will open the PHP version and modules selection page.
+When you logged in cPanel dashboard (Hosting Dashboard), scroll down or search “Select PHP Version” and click on it, and it will open the PHP version and modules selection page.

 Step – 2.
 Check Mark on Redis

 After opening the PHP selection page, scroll down and find Redis, as shown in the image above.
-I will be unchecked, for enabling the object caching feature you must checkmark on the module and then need to install a plugin.
+I will be unchecked, for enabling the object caching feature you must checkmark the module and then need to install a plugin.

-In case if you don’t find this module on cPanel, you must contact to host provider.
+In case you don’t find this module on cPanel, you must contact to host provider.
 Every hosting service provider varies with features, in this tutorial we have used ChemiCloud Turbo hosting powered by Linode Cloud, they provide every required feature, faster performance, and 24*7 support at an affordable price.

 Check out the ChemiCloud long-term usage review if you want to switch your current hosting services.

 Step – 3.
-Install Object Caching Plugin [Final Step]
+Install Object Caching Plugin (Final Step)

 There are multiple plugins, and you can use one of them.
 The most popular plugin is “Redis Object Cache” for performance needs to be installed and activated, no need for further configuration.

-The opensource caching plugin LiteSpeed plugin is also very popular, if your hosting is based on a LiteSpeed web server then it’s recommended to use this plugin.
+The open-source caching plugin LiteSpeed plugin is also very popular, if your hosting is based on a LiteSpeed web server then it’s recommended to use this plugin.
 It will work perfectly for page caching and object caching.